Urpagin/ani-cli-telegram/README.md

 STREAM_URL=...
 ```

-3. Setup python. (make a venv and `pip install -r requirements.txt` in the bot directory)
+3. Setup python. (make a venv and `pip install -r requirements.txt` in the src directory)
-4. Launch the `bot/main.py` file.
+4. Launch the `src/main.py` file.
 5. Launch the stream from your telegram client. *You can now use the bot*
 6. `/help` on your telegram group